Egypt Country Profile

 Source: https://www.nfsa.gov.eg/

-Competent Authority or Administration Responsible for Pre-Harvest Aquatic Animal Health Regulation (The regulatory authority or government body responsible for issuing legislation related to the health and welfare of farmed and wild aquatic animals before harvest): General Organization for Veterinary Services (GAVS)
+General Organization for Veterinary Services (GAVS), the regulatory authority or government body responsible for issuing legislation related to the health and welfare of farmed and wild aquatic animals before harvest.

 Source: https://www.govs.gov.eg/frontend/ar/

-Competent Authority or Administration Responsible for Post-Harvest Fish Safety Control or Inspection and Oversight (The regulatory authority or government body responsible for for monitoring and enforcing fish and seafood safety, hygiene, and contamination control after harvest): National Food Safety Authority (NFSA)
+Competent Authority or Administration Responsible for Post-Harvest Fish Safety Control or Inspection and Oversight: National Food Safety Authority (NFSA) , the regulatory authority or government body responsible for for monitoring and enforcing fish and seafood safety, hygiene, and contamination control after harvest.

 Source: https://www.nfsa.gov.eg/

-Competent Authority or Administration Responsible for Post-Harvest Fish Safety Control or Inspection and Oversight (The regulatory authority or government body responsible for for monitoring and enforcing fish and seafood safety, hygiene, and contamination control after harvest): National Food Safety Authority (NFSA)
+National Food Safety Authority (NFSA), the regulatory authority or government body responsible for for monitoring and enforcing fish and seafood safety, hygiene, and contamination control after harvest

 Source: https://www.nfsa.gov.eg/